eduardconstantin/azure-cloud-exams/README.md

 Open your browser and navigate to [http://localhost:3000](http://localhost:3000).

-Because I only have a Free Tier accoun for Cosmos DB, the database won't be available for local development.
-Instead I created a json file with some dummy data.
+Because I only have a Free Tier account for Cosmos DB, the database won't be available for local development.
+Instead I created a json file with some dummy data (the file is located in src/qdb.json).

 ## Contributing